 Cats previously sterilized by Operation Catnip are eligible to receive free booster vaccines.
 Rabies boosters are recommended every three years.

-Set up three Check-In tables, including one Express Lane table for caregivers with a single cat or cats needing vaccines boosters only, and two tables for caregivers with multiple cats.
+Set up three Check-In tables, including one Express Lane table.
+The Express Lane begins at 7:15 for vaccine-only cats.
+At 7:30 the Express Lane opens for kitten check-in and for caregivers with a single cat each.
+The other two tables begin check-in at 7:30 for caregivers with multiple cats.

-Complete the Caregiver Registration Log to check in cats scheduled for surgery:
+Complete the Caregiver Registration Log to check in cats:

 - Assign each cat a unique F# ID number in the order that they appear on the Caregiver Registration Log.
 Do not skip numbers.

 - Record the trap number in the Caregiver Registration Log.
-This information is passed to the Check-In Recorder from the Admissions Tagger who is working with the Check-In Recorder to process the cats.
+This information is passed to the Check-In Recorderfrom the Admissions Tagger who is working with the Check-In Recorder to process the cats.
 If the trap is on loan from Operation Catnip, record the trap’s permanent ID number.
 If the cat arrives in a personal trap, enter “PT” in the Trap Number field.
+Be sure personal traps have the caregiver’s name on the trap.

 - Record the caregiver’s last name.